Improved: target selection, driver inclusion/exclusion and categorical encoding

 Visual indication of excluded columns: In both Schema View and Data View, columns excluded from analysis are greyed out.

-Data Insights in Data View: Similar to Schema View, Kraken now visually indicates in Data View any columns that are automatically excluded from analysis with a gold triangle.
+Data Insights in Data View: In both Schema View and Data View, AutoML now visually indicates any columns that are automatically excluded from analysis with a gold triangle.
 Hover over the triangle to get more information about the automatic exclusion.

 For all models built before June, 2020 we strongly recommend that you create new versions of existing analyses so that you can compare model results with the new categorical encoding to the model results for your existing models.